royendgel/quickbooks/readme.md

 If your using the win32com make sure you have the 32bit version of the package if you get a something like could not start quickbooks with an error  -2147220472 make sure the quickbooks company file path is correct.

+BoolType is 1 for true, 0 for false or lowercase str true or false